ibm-cloud-docs/account/account_faq.md

 ## Can I sign up for a free trial?
 {: #freetrial}
 {: faq}

-{{site.data.keyword.Bluemix_notm}} Lite accounts provide access to free Lite plan services.
-You can use these services for as long as you want without being charged, and your account never expires.
-[Sign up for a Lite account](https://{DomainName}/registration).

 {{site.data.keyword.Bluemix_notm}} trial accounts are available for faculty and students at accredited academic institutions.
 To qualify for a trial account, go to [Harness the Power of IBM ![External link icon](../icons/launch-glyph.svg)](https://ibm.biz/academic){: new_window} and validate your institution credentials.
 Unlike Lite accounts, trial accounts expire after their trial period ends.